harry-reid94/flask-api-revolut/README.md

 ## How to Run

-This is a home assignment for demonstration with some private components e.g. ECR repository that stores the Docker image and therefore can't be ran publicly.
+This is a home assignment for demonstration purposes with some private components e.g. ECR repository that stores the Docker image and therefore can't be ran publicly.

 ## Considerations